riboflavin/test-framer-sync/compare/fathom-vs-avoma.md

 | Language Support                  | ✅ Multiple languages | ❌ English only      |
 | Desktop App                       | ❌ No (Web-based)    | ❌ No (Web-based)    |
 | iPhone & Android Apps             | ✅ Yes (Both)        | ✅ Yes (Both)        |
-- Fathom may appeal to individuals or companies looking for a free tool with Zoom and calendar integration, as well as integration with platforms like HubSpot and Notion.
-However, its lack of an automation engine and limited language support may hinder its ability to streamline meeting processes effectively.
+Fathom might appeal to individuals or businesses looking for a straightforward tool with Zoom and calendar integration, as well as compatibility with popular platforms like HubSpot and Notion.
+However, its lack of an automation engine and limited language support could hinder its effectiveness in streamlining meeting processes.

-- Avoma, on the other hand, could be suitable for users seeking a tool with a more advanced automation engine and support for multiple languages.
-Despite its ease of use and availability on mobile devices, both Fathom and Avoma fall short in terms of depth of integrations and practicality in facilitating productive meetings.
+Avoma could attract users seeking a more advanced solution with automation capabilities and support for multiple languages.
+Yet, its learning curve and absence of features for in-person meetings and local recording may limit its utility in enhancing meeting productivity.
 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.